If you’re looking for the best way to find a job, or how to find jobs online, then keep reading.

 Any time you can get introduced directly to a company or hiring manager, you will have a much higher chance of getting the interview.
 You might even skip the conversation with a recruiter or HR and go right in to meet the hiring manager.

 So always get introduced to a company if you can.
 This is faster and FAR more effective than applying online, or other “cold” approach methods.

-That’s why networking will always be one of the best ways to find jobs, and the first methods you should go to.
+That’s why networking is one of the fastest ways to fin a jobs, and is one of the first methods you should look to.

 You should spend a good portion of your time finding companies that fit what you want to be doing in your career, and apply directly via email or via their “Careers” page.

-This includes companies that are hiring, but also companies who are not hiring.
+This includes companies that are hiring, but also companies that are not hiring.

 Your odds of hearing back from a company that doesn’t appear to be hiring are lower, but you’ll have virtually no competition if they do reply and show interest in your background.

-So aim for a mix, maybe 70% companies who are hiring, and 30% companies who don’t appear to be hiring or don’t have a job that fits your background listed on their site.
+So aim for a mix, maybe 70% companies that are hiring, and 30% companies who don’t appear to be hiring or don’t have a job that fits your background listed on their site.

 However you choose to apply to these companies, make sure to explain why they caught your eye in your cover letter or email.

 Saying “I need a job” isn’t good enough.
 You need to show a company why you want THEIR job.
 So you need to show: